 8. POPIA compliance and protection of personal information

 The use of health datasets requires careful consideration of data security and confidentiality.
-This is strongly guided by the relevant legislation context for each datasets including the specific country legislation around the use of personal/sensitive data and the cross border transfer of such datasets.
-The development and negotiation of these data sharing agreements lies in the intersection of DMAC and research projects as the research projects are the primary interface with the data sources.
+This is strongly guided by the relevant legislation context for each dataset, including the specific country legislation around using personal/sensitive data and the cross-border transfer of such datasets.
+The development and negotiation of these data-sharing agreements lie in the intersection of DMAC and research projects, as the research projects are the primary interface with the data sources.

-The Protection of Personal Information Act of South Africa (2013) institutes limitations on the processing of personal information, but also provides the legal basis for the use of personal information for the purpose of scientific research.
+The Protection of Personal Information Act of South Africa (2013) institutes limitations on processing personal information but also provides the legal basis for using personal information for scientific research.
 POPIA functions alongside other legislation and regulatory structures governing research in South Africa, such as the Constitution of the Republic of South Africa, the National Health Act No 61 of 2003 and regulations as prescribed by the Minister of Health, such as the South African Department of Health guidelines on Ethics in Health Research Principles, Processes and Structures 2015 (“DOH Guidelines”).
-The law which takes precedent will be that which provides the most comprehensive protections to the rights of individuals in South Africa.
+The law that takes precedence will provide the most comprehensive protection for the rights of individuals in South Africa.

 Section 6 of the Act indicates that the Act does not apply in cases where personal information has been de-identified to the extent that it cannot be re-identified again.
-Where this is the case the information can be used without restriction or conditions of the Act.
-It is envisaged that a number of health databases acquired for HE2AT will have been de-identified to the extent that re-identification is virtually impossible.
+Where this is the case, the information can be used without restriction or conditions of the Act.
+It is envisaged that a number of health databases acquired for HE²AT will have been de-identified to the extent that re-identification is virtually impossible.
 However, where this is not the case, the following sections of POPIA provide a basis for processing health data.

 While Section 15(1) requires that personal information processing must be compatible with the purpose of collection, Section 15(3)(e) allows for processing for the purposes of historical, statistical and research purposes regardless of the original purpose of collection.

-As HE2AT will be using health datasets collected prior to the project, we will never be processing personal information compatible with the original purpose of collection, unless specific consent for further processing was agreed to by the data subjects.
-Section 15(3)(e) therefore provides the basis for processing information where this specific consent was not obtained.
+As HE²AT will be using health datasets collected before the project, we will never be processing personal information compatible with the original purpose of collection, unless the data subjects agreed to specific consent for further processing.
+Section 15(3)(e), therefore, provides the basis for processing information where this specific consent was not obtained.

 Furthermore, while Section 18(1) lays out requirements for informing the data subject that their personal information is being processed for a particular purpose, Section 18(4)(f) provides for an exemption from these requirements where the information will be used for historical, statistical or research purposes.